 Care providers who would need to interact with the system, but may also be able to interact and remotely access/control/perform certain activities.

-Local governments who have an duty of care towards their citizens and are looking for new ways to provide this care in the context of e.g. people living remotely.
+Local governments / social services who have an duty of care towards their citizens and are looking for new ways to provide this care in the context of e.g. people living remotely.

 Technology partner that designs/delivers smart home and/or IoT technologies that are aimed at some of this audience or can be adjusted to this target audience.

-Keith, can you complete based on our list of yesterday ???
+Charitable Organisations

+Social Science partner with expertise on technology integration for the target user group and measuring the effectiveness of such integrations.